Analyzing Citigroup's Unusual Options Activity | Benzinga

 Analyzing Citigroup's Unusual Options Activity

-Shares of Citigroup (NYSE:C) saw some unusual options activity on Thursday.
-Following the unusual option alert, the stock price moved up to $69.19.
+Citigroup (NYSE:C) shares experienced unusual options activity on Monday.
+The stock price moved up to $71.11 following the option alert.

 - Sentiment: BULLISH